 Alissa Fox is senior vice president of the Office of Policy and Representation for the Blue Cross Blue Shield Association (BCBSA), a national federation of 36 independent, community-based and locally operated Blue Cross and Blue Shield companies.
-The Blue System is the nation's largest health insurer of 107 million members – one-in-three of all Americans.
+The Blue System is the nation's largest health insurer of more than 106 million members – one-in-three of all Americans.
 It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the nearly 5.4-million-member Federal Employee Program® (FEP).

 In overseeing BCBSA lobbying and policy development activities, Fox represents BCBSA's Washington office and Blue Cross and Blue Shield companies with the administration, Congress, government agencies and other national associations.
 This includes development of legislative and regulatory policy positions and legislative strategy on behalf of the nation's independent Blue Cross and Blue Shield companies on a wide range of issues, including healthcare reform, government programs, healthcare financing, tax legislation and health information technology.